Apply for Health Care Plan

 - Be a U.S. citizen or a documented legal resident of the U.S.

-- Have income and assets that are at 110 percent or below the federal poverty guidelines
+- Have income and assets that are up to 125 percent of the federal poverty guidelines

 - Not be eligible for any other health care coverage, including Medicare and Medicaid